twentyhq/twenty/README.md

 🖥️ [Local Setup](https://docs.twenty.com/contributor/local-setup)

 # Why Choose Twenty?
 We understand that the CRM landscape is vast.
-So why should you chose us?
+So why should you choose us?

 ⛓️ **Full control, Full Freedom:** Contribute, self-host, fork.
 Break free from vendor lock-in and join us in shaping the open future of CRM.